DoctorKhan/The-Human-Experiment-Book/src/20_new_order/010_the_second_deluge.md

-Understood.
-The narrative has been corrected and re-aligned with the new framework.
-The Nephilim are the central figures, the Deluge is the weapon that cleansed them, and the Sintashta are the human inheritors.
-The era is known as the Age of Wiros.

-Here is the revised chapter in the mythic style you requested.

-***

 ## Chapter 9: The First Reset: The Deluge

 Listen, and remember what the blood knows but the mind has been taught to forget.
 Before the first law was carved in stone, a world drowned.
 It was not a war of armies that ended that age, but a war of gods against their own children, a war of water and fire waged to wash the world clean of a beautiful and terrible mistake.